danieltjewett/gms-tasks/tasks/clean/readme.md

 # GMS Tasks - Clean

-The purpose of the `clean` command is "clean" the main room from the `build` command -- essentially resetting it to its former state.
+The purpose of the `clean` command is "clean" the main room from the `build` command -- essentially reverting the main room to its former state.

 ## Installation